|

 escrow

-with the defendant as part payment for a legal separation
+with the defendant as part payment

 action.